DanyloNovikov/jack-bot/README.md

 ```
 ---
 ### Controllers
-The main difference between the **сallback_controller** and the **message_controller** is that in regular messages we receive text in the body of the message - this is what we get when the user enters some text, and callback messages give us data - since sending is not via chat.
+The main difference between the **сallback_controller** and the **message_controller** is that in regular messages we receive 'text' in the body of the message - this is what we get when the user enters some text, and callback messages give us 'data' - since sending is not via chat.

-And we also have messages with the **ChatMemberUpdated** type - this is a special type of message in which it can only occur 2 times from 1 user, this is when he presses / start and if he wants to unsubscribe from the bot and delete it, we will catch messages with the type **ChatMemberUpdated**.
+We also have messages with type **ChatMemberUpdated** - this is a special type of message in which it can occur only 2 times from 1 user, this is when he presses / start and if he wants to unsubscribe from the bot and delete it, we will catch messages with type **ChatMemberUpdated**.

 ```ruby
 class MessageController < Controllers::BaseController
   attr_accessor :check_authenticate